 In addition to the desired amounts and directional freshwater flow patterns that would benefit native aquatic species in the Delta, there are several physical and chemical parameters of water quality that must be considered.
 These include salinity, turbidity, water temperatures, dissolved oxygen, pH, and organic carbon.
-Other constituents (toxics and heavy metals) are also important components of water quality, because they can have negative impacts on native aquatic species.
+Other constituents (contaminants and heavy metals) are also important components of water quality, because they can have negative impacts on native aquatic species.
 These harmful constituents are discussed in more detail in the context of stressors, later in the document.

 Salinity.
 Salinity is the primary water quality constituent affecting the distribution of fish in the estuary (Nobriga 2008, see notes).
-Fall salinity has been relatively high since 2000, with X2 positioned further upstream, despite moderate to high outflows in winter and spring in most years.
-Initial results from recent IEP studies have identified increased duration in the closure of the Delta Cross Channel, operations of Suisun Marsh salinity gates, and changes in export/inflow ratios (i.e. Delta exports/reservoir releases) as contributing factors (IEP 2008).
+Fall salinity has been relatively high since 2000, with X2 positioned further upstream; this decrease in fall habitat quality for delta smelt in particular could be significant, as the individuals present in the system at this time are pre-spawning adults (Feyrer et al. 2007).
+Initial results from recent IEP studies have also identified increased duration in the closure of the Delta Cross Channel, operations of Suisun Marsh salinity gates, and changes in export/inflow ratios (i.e. Delta exports/reservoir releases) as contributing factors (IEP 2008).

 Episodes of periodic salinity intrusion and a more heterogeneous environment in the Delta have been recently proposed as important processes to be restored in the Delta (Lund et al. 2007, Nobriga 2007).
 Continuous heterogeneous environments are better able to absorb stochastic perturbations and provide a variety of habitat types for fish and wildlife (van Nes and Scheffer 2005).
 Greater variability in environmental conditions in the Delta might provide a competitive advantage for desired estuarine fishes over non-native invasive species (Lund et al. 2007, Nobriga 2007).
-Salinity fluctuations in the Delta may also help to control invasive organisms such as Egeria densa and Largemouth bass.
+Salinity fluctuations in the Delta may also help to control invasive organisms such as Egeria densa and largemouth bass.

 Turbidity.
-There has been recent information presented in numerous forums that juvenile and adult delta smelt distribution is strongly associated with turbid water, and that turbidity serves as an environmental trigger for upstream migration of Delta and longfin smelt.
+There has been recent information presented in numerous forums that juvenile and adult delta smelt distribution is strongly associated with turbid water, and that turbidity serves as an environmental trigger for upstream migration of delta smelt and longfin smelt.
 In addition, turbidity reduces predation risk to migrating Chinook salmon in other estuaries (e.g. Fraser River) (Nobriga 2008, see notes).
 It is hypothesized that higher flows during summer will increase the extent of low-salinity, higher-turbidity habitat for delta smelt, and that removal of aquatic plants that trap sediments would also enhance turbidity and increase the extent of habitat for delta smelt (DSWG 2006).
 The importance of turbidity to native species (in addition to delta smelt) will be further evaluated in terms of the habitat heterogeneity that it is desirable to achieve as part of the conservation strategy for the planning area, and more information on turbidity as a benefit or a stressor to individual species will be included in future iterations of this document.